-This blog entry is a miniature snipit of what our small group of African travelers experienced while in this wonderful land of wildlife, landscapes and interesting culture.
+This blog entry is a miniature snippet of what our small group of African travelers experienced while in this wonderful land of wildlife, landscapes and interesting culture.

-An added highlight to this nights festivities was the ever present group of young Masai dancers that are on perpetual call for birthdays, anniversaries or other special events at the lodge.
+An added highlight to this night’s festivities was the ever present group of young Maasai dancers that are on perpetual call for birthdays, anniversaries, or other special events at the lodge.
 Tonight they followed us to the outskirts of camp to add an ambience of traditional song and dance much to the delight of everyone present and an opportunity for interesting images.

-To capture the joyous mood, colorful costumes and fireside atmosphere, I started by bringing my favorite camera for low light photography.
+To capture the joyous mood, colorful costumes, and fireside atmosphere, I started by bringing my favorite camera for low light photography.
 The undisputed king of the dark is still the Nikon D3s or D700.
 I have the latter and though it’s not quite as good as the D3s, it is unbelievable in its own right.
 The lens I chose was the superbly sharp and relatively fast 24-70mm f/2.8.
-The combination of the fast lens and stunningly low noise, of the D700 at high ISO settings, gave me the photographs I’ll be sharing with you shortly.
+The combination of a fast lens and stunningly low noise of the D700 at high ISO settings gave me the photographs I’ll be sharing with you shortly.

-Soon the Masai Dancers arrived.
-There were maybe a dozen in all, each of them dressed in traditional Masai tribal clothing which is very colorful, full of life and flowing.
+Soon the Maasai Dancers arrived.
+There were maybe a dozen in all, each of them dressed in traditional Maasai tribal clothing which is very colorful, full of life, and flowing.
 The dance is always accompanied by a rhythmic hum combined with chant.
-Above the chorus is a high pitched voice, the Masai director of sorts shouting what seems like directions.
+Above the chorus is a high pitched voice, the Maasai director of sorts shouting what seems like directions.
 Sometimes the dance is in line formation, moving through the dinner area and around the fire.
 Other times it’s a contest of vertical leaping.
 Whichever form of creativity they choose, it’s always filled with consistent rhythmic motion that offers lots of opportunity for photos with strobe stopped action.

-Now the next step is to capture the ambient light (the light that is given off by the camp fire, the lanterns and the candles).
+Now the next step is to capture the ambient light—the light that is given off by the campfire, lanterns, and candles.
 To do this we set our camera to a very slow shutter speed.
 This will keep the shutter open for enough time to record the dim, ambient light.
-At the same time, the strobe/flash fires and stops the action of the dancing Masai.
+At the same time, the strobe/flash fires and stops the action of the dancing Maasai.
 Combine the two and you get beautiful images!

 I’m hopeful the above technique will add motion and interest to your still pictures.
-Be creative and think of your own ideas such as a birthday party, an office gathering, a high school football game or soccer game at night.
+Be creative and think of your own ideas such as a birthday party, an office gathering, a high school football game, or soccer game at night.
 The opportunities are endless.
-Mine just happen to be with some of my most active friends, the Masai people of the Masai Mara Game Reserve in the magnificent land of Kenya.
+Mine just happen to be with some of my most active friends, the Maasai people of the Masai Mara Game Reserve, in the magnificent land of Kenya.
 Gather your friends and take their picture.